Early Childhood Education

 (ECE Level 3 + 6 credit hours)

 - Each of the certificates stack into the AAS degree, which is the Gateways ECE Level 4 Credential.

 Features of the Program

-Courses in the Early Childhood Education program are offered in a Flex-Attend model.
-Most courses are offered in an online format, but if a course is listed as blended, then the course is delivered in three formats; in-person, livestream, and recorded.
-Students may access the blended course in the format that best suits their needs.
+Courses in the Early Childhood Education program are offered with flexibility for all.
+Students working in direct service with young children should contact the ECE Program Coordinator so they can set up a plan that best suits their needs.
 Several courses are offered in eight-week options.
 IVCC recognizes students entering with their CDA (Child Development Associate) by waiving six ECE credit hours.
 The Early Childhood program has observation hours/field experience hours built into all certificates and degree options.
 Most students are hired prior to completion of certificate/degree.
 The AAS degree in ECE will allow students to enter the workforce or have a seamless transfer to a university.

 IVCC tuition is just one-third to one-fourth the cost of state universities and far